pulp-platform/axi/doc/axi_demux.md

 ## Ordering and Stalls

 When the demultiplexer receives two transactions with the same ID and direction (i.e., both read or both write) but targeting two different master ports, it will not accept the second transaction until the first has completed.
 During this time, the demultiplexer stalls the AR or AW channel, respectively.
-To determine whether two transactions have the same ID, the `AxiLookBits` least-significant bits are compared.
-That parameter can be set to the full `AxiIdWidth` to avoid false ID conflicts, or it can be set to a lower value to reduce area and delay at the cost of more false conflicts.
+To determine whether two transactions have the same ID, the `LookBits` least-significant bits are compared.
+That parameter can be set to the full `IdWidth` to avoid false ID conflicts, or it can be set to a lower value to reduce area and delay at the cost of more false conflicts.

 The reason for this behavior are AXI ordering constraints, see the [documentation of the crossbar](axi_xbar.md#ordering-and-stalls) for details.